 Chan particularly likes watching his sisters practice under the stern instruction of Mr. Murakami.
 He has no interest in learning the sword, Chan’s abilities aren’t suited for the grace and style of kendo.
 His are more practical, and he doesn’t really need a weapon, he is a weapon.
 He can stick his hand through your heart, fly you across the room with a push.
 Watching his sisters’ intensity and style is his kind of relaxation.
-He admires the elegance, the speed and precision of the movements, the flash of bokken cracking too quick to follow.
+He admires the elegance, the speed and precision of the movements, the flash of shinai cracking too quick to follow.

 We hand to hand using him as a practice block.
 We try, but can’t do the slightest damage.
 Hitting Chan is something like a running back feels when he slams into the artificial turf of today’s indoor stadiums.
 There is some give, not much, the turf and the concrete underneath never feel any pain.
 He also does weights with Janah, his workouts also consist of a lot of impossible stretches for a guy his size, Chan can do full side splits.
 Load the bar with ridiculous amounts of weight, he does a squat or two, then a bench press or two, then he helps Janah with her normal routine.
-If you can squat 500 pounds for a couple of reps and bench press 400 without breaking a sweat, more repetitions don’t mean much.
+If you can squat five hundred pounds for a couple of reps and bench press four without breaking a sweat, more repetitions don’t mean much.

 Chan doesn’t anticipate having to be very aerobic when he fights.
 He doesn’t plan on moving around.
-He’ll get a hand on, or just near, someone and the fight will be over.
+He’ll get a hand on, even near, someone and the fight will be over.
 He isn’t going to get winded just standing there.
-He does practice jumping from the meditation loft, about 15 feet down to the apartment floor, then running up the circular stair case and doing it once or twice more.
+He does practice jumping from the meditation loft, about fifteen feet to the apartment floor, then running up the circular stair case and doing it once or twice more.
 This tickles us because he sort of floats down and lands with not so much as a thump.
 He has a way of extending his legs, then, like a shock absorber, controlling the landing with the muscles of his calves and thighs, his arms outstretched, like a flying refrigerator.
 He could jump and stick the landing, jump and front roll, back roll or wind up in a sort of catlike all fours.
 We applaud whenever he does it, which might have embarrassed him, except embarrassment isn’t in his psychological repertoire.
 Neither is anger, or frustration, or even nervous irritability.

 On one of our Chinatown visits, Chan and Nikko at the buildings, me in Fong’s kitchen making lunch, Janah has a word with Mrs. Fong, “Keep an eye out for a companion for Chan.
 A good Chinese girl, strong and sensible.
 Not a silly chattering girl, as many young girls are.
 She will have to understand Chan and his sisters.
 She will not be put behind us.
 She will have Chan’s love completely, and he will tenderly care for her and have a family with her.
 Still…”